-The record of every undergraduate student will be reviewed at the end of each fall and spring semester.
-Individual departments may have higher academic requirements for students to continue in their degree programs.
-However, no student will be suspended academically from the university unless s/he fails to meet the standards specified here.
+Individual departments with particular academic requirements will review the record of every student at the end of fall and spring semesters to assess program continuance.
+However, the University will not suspend students academically unless s/he fails to meet the standards specified here.